psdcode/museum-guide/README.md

-# Tokyo Museum Map Guide

-Final project for Udacity's Front-End Web Developer Nanodegree.
+# MuseumGuide App

 ## General Overview

-This single-page app is an interactive Google Maps based guide to select museums in Tokyo, Japan.
+An interactive single-page Google Maps based guide to museums in major cities from around the world.
 Detailed information for each location is provided via Yelp's business directory.

+This app is an expanded version of my [final project](https://github.com/psdcode/fend-neighborhood-map) for Udacity's Front-End Web Developer Nanodegree.

-## Viewing & Build Instructions
+## Local Viewing & Build Instructions

 1. Download and unzip the repository.
 2. Navigate to the 'dist' folder and open 'index.html' in a web browser.